 Selected Career Highlights

-- Elected Member, National Academy of Medicine (formerly named Institute of Medicine)
+- Elected Member, National Academy of Medicine

 - Best Practices in Distance Learning Program – Bronze Award, U.S. Distance Learning Association